A First Look

 ‘Duncan Wilmot, sir,’ replied Jimmy’s sergeant.

 ‘Cramish Wilmot?
 The city clerk?’ demanded Urquhart.
-While Urquhart was new to Barrachois, he had learned a few nicknames, especially those in the news.
+While Urquhart was new to Barrachois, he knew a few nicknames, especially those in the news.

-‘George?’ said Urquhart, approaching the photographer.
+‘George?’ said Urquhart.
 ‘Pretty says you knew the victim.’

 ‘I did.
 Cramish Wilmot.
 He lived just there.’
 He pointed to the house on the corner.